zk1tty/rebrowse-app/README.md

 ## About Rebrowse

-[Rebrowse]((https://rebrowse.me)) is a powerful tool that converts screen recordings into automated browser workflows.
+[Rebrowse](https://rebrowse.me) is a powerful tool that converts screen recordings into agentic browser workflows.

-## Goal
+## Problem to address

 Most AI copilots are sucks at workflow executions.
 They are
-- slow "what takes so much time?"
+- slow - "what takes so much time?"
-- not deterministic "you did this yesterday"
+- not deterministic - "you did this yesterday.
+Don't you remember?"
-- low vilisility "why takes so much time?"
+- low vilisility - "why takes so much time?"
-- call LLM everytime "are you stupid?"
+- call LLM everytime - "are you stupid?"

 I'm solving this issues.